gitdatcode/gitdatcode.github.io/README.md

 * [FontAwesome](http://www.fontawesome.io) for the icons
 * [JQuery](http://www.jquery.org) (Bootstrap dependency for navbar collapse)
 * [Less](http://www.lesscss.org) because using LESS for CSS is so much better
-* script.js has a script for the in-page links (scrolling to the section on the page)
+* script.js has a script for the in-page links (scrolling to the section on the page) and initializing Bootstrap tooltips

 ### version 1.0
 This is the initial version.
 Just a one page site, divied up into a "Why?", "What?" and "How?"